feima09/feima09.github.io/_pages/about.md

 <span class='anchor' id='-xl'></span>
 # 📣 Recent News
-[May.
-2025] One paper is accepted by IEEE Transactions on Affective Computing.
+[May 2025] One paper is accepted by IEEE Transactions on Affective Computing.
 Congratulations to Yifan and Yukan！

-[May.
-2025] One paper is accepted by ACL 2025.
+[May 2025] One paper is accepted by ACL 2025.
 Congratulations to Congzhi！

-[May.
-2025] One paper is accepted by Information Fusion.
+[May 2025] One paper is accepted by Information Fusion.

 [Apr.
 2025] Three papers are accepted by IJCAI 2025.
 Congratulations to Haiwei and Chenyang!